KRM7/gapp/docs/fitness-functions.md

 ### Dynamic fitness functions

-The fitness functions are, by default, assumed to always return the same fitness vector for a given chromosome passed to them as an argument.
-This assumption is used to prevent unnecessary fitness function calls, but it would also cause potentially incorrect fitness vectors to be assigned to some solutions if the assumption is not true.
+The fitness functions are, by default, assumed to always return the same fitness vector for a given candidate solution passed to them as an argument.
+This assumption is used to prevent unnecessary fitness function calls, but it would also cause potentially incorrect fitness vectors to be assigned to some solutions if this assumption is not true.

 In order to prevent this, the fitness functions have a `Type` associated with them, which can either be `Static` or `Dynamic`.
 The type of a fitness